mpolitzer/grub-iso-multiboot/readme.md

 + TrueOS-Server-2017-02-22-x64-DVD.iso
 ```
 takes a while to load the iso,
-but then seems to hang (where vanilla BSD goes on), not sure
+but then seems to hang with a black screen (where vanilla BSD goes on), not sure
+try again in verbose mode
 ```
 + manjaro-xfce-17.0-stable-x86_64.iso
 ```